apache/flink/docs/apis/common/index.md

 __Web Interface__

 Flink offers a web interface for submitting and executing jobs.
-If you choose to use this interface to submit your packaged program, you have the option to also see the plan visualization.

-The script to start the webinterface is located under ```bin/start-webclient.sh```.
-After starting the webclient (per default on **port 8080**), your program can be uploaded and will be added to the list of available programs on the left side of the interface.
+The interface is part of the JobManager's web interface for monitoring, per default running on port 8081.
+Job submission via this interfaces requires that you have set `jobmanager.web.submit.enable: true` in `flink-conf.yaml`.

-You are able to specify program arguments in the textbox at the bottom of the page.
-Checking the plan visualization checkbox shows the execution plan before executing the actual program.
+You may specify program arguments before the job is executed.
+The plan visualization enables you to show the execution plan before executing the Flink job.

 {% top %}